 Steven H. Holtzman has served as a director since May 2014.
-He is the chair of the boards of directors of Qihan Biotech and Camp4 Biotherapeutics, and a founder and member of the board of directors of Shoreline Bio, all private biotechnology companies.
+He is the chair of the boards of directors of Qihan Biotech and Camp4 Biotherapeutics, and a founder and member of the board of directors of Shoreline Bio, each private biotechnology companies.
 Since January 2020, he has served as a strategic advisor to Decibel Therapeutics, a private biotechnology company, where he served as the company's first president and chief executive officer and a member of the board of directors from 2016 to 2020.
 Prior to joining Decibel, he served as Executive Vice President, Corporate Development of Biogen Idec with responsibility for Business Development and Mergers and Acquisitions, and Program Leadership and Management from January 2011 to March 2016.
 From July 2001 to January 2011, he served as the founder, Chief Executive Officer and Chairman of Infinity Pharmaceuticals, a cancer drug discovery and development company.
 He is a trustee of The Berklee College of Music and a senior fellow at the Belfer Center for Science and International Affairs at the Harvard Kennedy School.
 Mr. Holtzman received a BA in Philosophy from Michigan State University in 1976 and a B.Phil. in Philosophy from Oxford University in 1979, which he attended as a Rhodes Scholar.
 Our board of directors believes that Mr. Holtzman's experience in the biotechnology industry and his broad management experience provide him with the qualifications and skills to serve as a director.

 Sandip Kapadia has served as a director since April 2020.
-Mr. Kapadia currently serves as chief financial officer and treasurer of Intercept Pharmaceuticals.
+Mr. Kapadia currently serves as chief financial officer of Harmony Bioscience.
 Mr. Kapadia has over 20 years of experience in building and leading finance and administration teams at life sciences companies both in Europe and in the United States.
+Prior to joining Harmony Bioscience, Mr. Kapadia was chief financial officer and treasurer at Intercept Pharmaceuticals from 2016 to end of March 2021.
 Prior to joining Intercept in 2016, Mr. Kapadia held numerous finance leadership positions over 19 years at Novartis and Novartis affiliates in the United States, Switzerland, the Netherlands, and the United Kingdom, including Chief Financial Officer of North America at Novartis's generic division, Sandoz.
 Mr. Kapadia is currently a director of Passage Bio since January 2020 and Vectiv Bio Holding AG since December 2020, and previously of Therachon AG.
 Mr. Kapadia earned his bachelor's degree in business administration and accounting from Montclair State University, an MBA from Rutgers Graduate School of Management, and is a certified public accountant.
 Our board of directors believes that Mr. Kapadia's over 20 years of experience in the life science industry and his broad finance and management experience provide him with the qualifications and skills to serve as a director.